 Wounding to your sense of joy and laughter.
+Laughter is the best medicine.
 Wounding to your sense of humor.
 Wounded sense of abundance.
 Feeling that there isn’t enough to go around.
 Going so far overboard that it hurts.
 Too much optimism.
 Stifling natural expressions of pain and sorrow.
 Being told to lighten up all the time.
 Being told not to take things so seriously.
 Wearing a forced smile.
 Smiling through grief.
 Feeling pained by people who are not comfortable expressing pain and sadness.
 Overwhelming people with your feelings that things are unjust, unfair or biased.
 Helping others to find natural joy.
 Real joy as opposed to forced joy and fake smiles.
 Joy and pain, like sunshine and rain.
 Laughing through the tears.

 Wounding to your sense of feeling protected by a greater force.
 Wounding to your relationship to god.
 Wounding to your sense that you can stretch beyond your current limits.
 Having a strong, but possibly flawed, point of view.
 Flawed morals.
 Flawed missions.
 Missions that go awry.
 Taking a cause overboard.
 Having such a strong point of view that you hurt other people through it and your mission to prove it.
 Acting out of moral pain.
 Taking on a mission out of a sense of inner pain.
 Morality and ethics as a path to wholeness.
 The search for meaning as a path to wholeness.
 Moral and ethical pain points.
 Playing god.
 Quests and journeys as outlets for healing.
 Fanaticism.
 Gurus, mentors and teachers.
 Other people go to you for advice and counsel.
 Wise people – but how they choose to use their wisdom varies.
 Using your wisdom to guide others rather than to dominate others.
 Using doctrine or beliefs as a way to put the “fear of God” into people.
 Cultural or religious pain that takes on exaggerated proportions.
 Devotion to a path as as source of healing.